OSSOS finds an Exponential Cutoff in the Size Distribution of the Cold Classical Kuiper belt: Introduction

 The outcomes of planetesimal formation modeling are reaching a point where guidance from rigorous observational constraints are needed.
 The mass range in current model outputs overlaps with the well-observed range probed by the Outer Solar System Origins Survey (OSSOS).
-Here we present the high-fidelity measurement of the luminosity function of the observed cold classical Kuiper belt as determined from an ensemble of survey samples \citep{2009AJ....137.4917K,2011AJ....142..131P,2016AJ....152..111A,2017AJ....153..236P,2018ApJS..236...18B} and associated detection characterizations (hereafter referred to as OSSOS++).
+Here we present the high-fidelity measurement of the absolute magnitude distribution of the observed cold classical Kuiper belt as determined from an ensemble of survey samples \citep{2009AJ....137.4917K,2011AJ....142..131P,2016AJ....152..111A,2017AJ....153..236P,2018ApJS..236...18B} and associated detection characterizations (hereafter referred to as OSSOS++).